 Dear Kathleen:

-This letter will serve as our agreement to the following changes to the Electronic Trading Agreement (the “ETA”) which must be accepted by Western Area Power Administration on the EnronOnline web site before using the site for trading:
+This letter will serve as the parties acknowledgment of the following amendments to the Electronic Trading Agreement (the “ETA”) which must be accepted by Western Area Power Administration on the EnronOnline web site before using the site for trading:

 1. Section 4(b) of the ETA is hereby amended by adding the following at the beginning thereof: “To the extent allowed by law,”

 2. Section 6(f) of the ETA is hereby amended to read in its entirety as follows: “This Agreement shall be governed by and construed in accordance with the laws of the State of New York, except to the extent that the parties’ rights and obligations are required to be governed by Federal law, in which case such rights and obligations shall be governed by Federal law.
-Any contract dispute or contract issue between the parties arising under this Agreement shall be subject to binding arbitration.
+If the United States Secretary of Energy publishes regulations which permit agendies within the Departement of Energy to participate in binding arbitration, any contract dispute or contract issue between the parties arising under this Agreement shall be subject to binding arbitration.
 The parties shall make a good faith effort to resolve such disputes before initiating arbitration proceedings.

+Any binding arbitration entered into pursuant to this agreement shall be conducted in accordance with the arbitration rules of the Federal Arbitration Act ("FAA"), and to the extent such conduct is not addressed by the federal law of arbitration, it shall be determined under the Commercial Arbitration Rules of the American Arbitration Association ("AAA").
+Each party shall select one arbitrator within 30 days of a notice for arbitration and the two arbitrators shall select a third neutral arbitrator with at least 8 years professional experience in the relevant market.
+Only damages allowed pursuant to this Agreement may be awarded and the arbitrators shall have no authority to award treble, exemplary or punitive damages of any kind under any circumstances regardless of whether such damages may be available under the laws of the State of New York and/or the FAA or AAA.
+The arbitration shall be conducted in New York City, New York